Foam Transducer Stabilizing Pads

 The "non-stress" test can be stressful for a pregnant patient, so why not figure out how we can get a better tracing in a way that is simple, safe ,timely, cost-effective , and allows the pregnant patient and their nurse to get through this experience as comfortable as possible?

 After a long and challenging labor, The-Addition was born.
 Two little foam pads that can do so much for so little.
-When attached to the transducers, early testing has found that EFM tracings are improved.
+When attached to existing transducers, early testing has found that EFM tracings are improved.

 Knowing how the transducers of the EFM works.
 The toco transducer is placed over the upper end of the uterus where the contractions are palpated or felt by the pregnant person.
 The sensor detects the tightness of the uterine muscle and then records it on the monitor strip.
 The ultrasound transducer is placed over the fetus back or chest and the Fetal Heart Tones (FHT) are recorded.
 Knowing where the fetus is lying in the uterus is important so that the FHT will be recorded.
 Leopolds is a maneuver that will allow the provider to feel the outline of the fetus.
 Asking the pregnant woman where she feels her kicks can also be helpful when placing the ultrasound on her belly.
 The-addition pads consist of two pads, just like the transducer.
 Each pad has its own advantages.